zenmah/daggerheart-srd-obsidian/environments/Burning Heart of the Woods.md

-﻿# Burning Heart of the Woods
+﻿# BURNING HEART OF THE WOODS

 ***Tier 3 Exploration***
 *Thick indigo ash fills the air around a towering moss-covered tree that burns eternally with flames a sickly shade of blue.*